Reviews You Can Rely On

 Credit: Laura Casner

-The Ripmo AF took all the best things about the original Ripmo and went a step further.
-From a geometry standpoint, this meant relaxing the head tube angle by a full degree to slack 64.9-degrees and stretching the wheelbase by roughly 2 centimeters to a lengthy 1239mm (size large).
-The reach remains a comfortable 473mm with reasonably short 435mm chainstays.
-These changes have made this bike even more confident in steep and super aggressive terrain and enhanced its stability at speed.
+The Ripmo AF took all the best things about the Ripmo V2 and made it full metal.
+The front end sits at 64.9 degrees, and the wheelbase is a lengthy 1239mm (size large).
+The reach is a comfortable 473mm with reasonably short 435mm chainstays.
+This keeps the bike even more confident in steep and super-aggressive terrain and enhances its stability at speed.
 It hugs the ground and feels planted and unflinching as speeds increase.
-The added length of the wheelbase may have impacted its low-speed handling and maneuverability ever so slightly, but the difference is marginal at best, and it rarely feels like a handful.
+The long wheelbase impacts its low-speed handling and maneuverability ever so slightly, but its a worthy tradeoff.
 Despite the added length, the short chainstays keep the rear end of the bike feeling lively, and it likes to manual and catch air at every opportunity.

 ibis ripmo af nx eagle - small bump compliance is outstanding thanks to the dw-link platform...